tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 -- The tx_results table records metadata about transaction results.
 Note that -- the events from a transaction are stored separately.
 CREATE TABLE tx_results (
-  rowid SERIAL PRIMARY KEY,
+  rowid BIGSERIAL PRIMARY KEY,

-  -- The block to which this transaction belongs. block_id INTEGER NOT NULL REFERENCES blocks(rowid), -- The sequential index of the transaction within the block. index INTEGER NOT NULL,
+  -- The block to which this transaction belongs. block_id BIGINT NOT NULL REFERENCES blocks(rowid), -- The sequential index of the transaction within the block. index INTEGER NOT NULL,
-  -- When this result record was logged into the sink. created_at TIMESTAMPTZ NOT NULL,
+  -- When this result record was logged into the sink, in UTC. created_at TIMESTAMPTZ NOT NULL,
   -- The hex-encoded hash of the transaction. tx_hash VARCHAR NOT NULL,